Shikshita1/NN-HPC_GPU/README.md

 $ python -m ipykernel install --user --name pytorch-gpu --display-name "PyTorch GPU (venv)"

-5. Actiacte jupyter notebook in terminal and copy URL to the VS code text editor of HPC.
+5. Activate jupyter notebook in terminal and copy URL to the VS code text editor of HPC.
 Then use PyTorch GPU as the kernel.

 $ jupyter notebook